metno/weatherapi-docs/_posts/2021-03-26-oceanforecast.md

 <https://api.met.no/product/THREDDS>

-If you have questions regarding those data, please don't use the weatherapi-adm address as this goes directly to us.
-Instead send an email to servicedesk@met.no, marking your question clearly with THREDDS in the subject line.
+If you have questions regarding those data, please don't use the weatherapi-adm address as this goes directly to the API admins.
+Instead send an email to thredds@met.no to ensure your questions go to the relevant personnel.

 Oceanforecast 2.0